 If you want only a portion of the screen to appear on your screenshot, here’s what you have to do:

 - Press Windows key + Shift key + S. You will notice that your screen becomes grey and the shape of your mouse pointer changes.

 - Click and drag to select the area whose screenshot you require.

 - The selected region will be copied to your clipboard.
 You can now paste it on any application you need.

 The Snipping tool will help you take more flexible screenshots.
 The Snipping tool has been a part of Windows for quite a long time.
 This tool made its a debut with Windows Vista and since then nothing much has been changed, only a few bugs have been fixed.

-The Snipping tool is capable of taking screenshots of an open window, rectangular area, a free-form area, or the entire screen.
-You can easily annotate your snips with different coloured pens or a highlighter, save it as an image or MHTML file, or email it to a friend.
+The Snipping tool is capable of taking screenshots of an open window, a rectangular area, a free-form area, or the entire screen.
+You can easily annotate your snips with different colored pens or a highlighter, save it as an image or MHTML file, or email it to a friend.

 The only drawback of the Snipping tool on Windows Vista, 7 and 8 was that it couldn’t capture any screenshot that involved mouse movements, like pop-ups and tooltips and in that case, Print Screen button was used.

 However, the Windows 10 Snipping tool is equipped with the Delay option that will allow you to take screenshots of pop-up menus and tooltips.
 From the drop-down list, click on the number of seconds you want to wait before the screenshot is taken.

 Click on the Mode option and choose the type of snip you want to take from the four options provided to you.
 The provided options are “Free-form Snip”, “Rectangular Snip”, “Window Snip” and “Full-screen Snip”.